Kitchen Remodel Tips For Homeowners

 Kitchen Cabinet Storage Options

-One of the things that gets some homeowners excited about their kitchen remodel is cabinet storage options.
+One of the things that gets some homeowners excited about their kitchen reno is cabinet storage options.

 That can range from wood shelves that slide out from the cabinet doors, to Tupperware lid and container holders, to advanced systems that you can pull down from an upper cabinet that drop down to a lower level to make it easy to access.

-Instead of explaining all of that on this kitchen remodel tips page, we have a separate webpage that has 40+ pictures of the different storage options:
+Instead of explaining all of that on this page, we have a separate webpage that has 40+ pictures of the different storage options:

 Kitchen Countertop Advice